Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Introduction

-This definition of $F$ is a general representation of the tail probability of $\|M_\ell\|$ that includes both polynomial and exponential decay.
+Our general bounds are given in terms of $\Surv_\ell(\cdot)$ and $G(\cdot)$.
+We can then study how the tail probability of $\|M_\ell\|$ affects the order of magnitude of the upper bound.
+Particularly, when $\|M_\ell\|$ is bounded, we obtain the rates proven in \citep{koltchinskii2017concentration,zhivotovskiy2021dimension} for independent observations, but in a broader dependent framework.
+In the case where $\Surv_\ell(t)$ and $G(t)$ decay exponentially fast in $t$, we recover the same rates up to a $\log n$ factor.
+Our results also provide a rate of convergence in the case where $G(t)$ decays polynomially in $t$ (in this case, the rate is slower).

-As a main result, we derive the probabilistic upper bound on the deviation of the empirical mean of the matrices.
-That is, for any $t, \tau > 0$, the following inequality holds with probability at least $1-e^{-t} - n F(\tau)$:
+Our main result takes the form of an upper bound in probability on the deviation of the empirical mean of the matrices.
+Therefore, for any $t, \tau > 0$, the following inequality holds with probability at least $1-\exp(-t) - \sum_{\ell=1}^n \Surv_\ell(\tau)$:

-where $V^2 \geq \mathbb{E}[\|M_\ell\|^2]$ denote an upper bound of the moment.
-The results suggest that (i) we can obtain a dimension-free upper bound even with the general notion of heavy-tail and dependence; (ii) the dependent property affects the constant part of the bound through $\Gamma_{\ell, n}$; and (iii) the heavy-tail property may affect the convergence rate of the bound with respect to a number of observations $n$ by adjusting $\tau$.
+The results suggest that (i) we can obtain a dimension-free upper bound under quite general conditions of heavy-tail and dependence; (ii) the dependence property affects the bound through a factor $\Gamma_{\ell, n}$; and (iii) the heavy-tail property appears to affect the bound via a factor $2\tau$ and an additional term $G(\tau)$, where $\tau$ is a free parameter that can be adjusted to balance both terms.
+Particularly, even under a slow, polynomial decay of $G(\tau)$, we can still select $\tau=\tau_n$ such that $\sum_{\ell=1}^n \Surv_\ell(\tau) = o(1)$ and $G(\tau)=o(1)$ and then obtain an upper bound that converges to $0$, but at a rate slower than $1/\sqrt{n}$.

 From a technical perspective, this study makes two contributions.
-The first is the evaluation of a moment-generating function using variational inequality, following \citep{catoni2017dimension}.
-That is, we utilize a dual representation to reform the moment-generating function using an arbitrary distribution and then use the form to derive an upper bound for the deviation of the matrices.
-This approach was employed by \citet{zhivotovskiy2021dimension} and others, and we extend the approach to our setting using random matrices with dependence.
-The second is the truncation technique used to ensure that the estimator is robust.
-We apply the technique for this problem by truncating eigenvalues of random matrices.
-By decomposing the deviation of the empirical mean into deviations from a truncated estimator, we can analyze the effect of the heavy-tail property.
+The first is the evaluation of the moment-generating function using a variational inequality, following \citep{catoni2017dimension}.
+We {\rc provide an} upper bound the deviation of the sum of matrices using its moment-generating function.
+This approach was employed by \citep{zhivotovskiy2021dimension} and others.
+We extend it to our setting with dependent random matrices using an inequality {\rc due to}~\citep{rio2000inegalites}.
+The second is the truncation technique that addresses heavy tails.
+This technique is classical in addressing unbounded losses in machine learning and has been used in the context of time series by~\cite{alquier2012model}.
+It is also related to the influence function used in works on robust statistics~\citep{catoni2012challenging,catoni2017dimension,zhivotovskiy2021dimension,abdalla2022covariance}.
+We apply this technique in our setting by truncating the eigenvalues of the dependent random matrices.
+Specifically, we control the effect of the heavy tails by decomposing the deviation of the empirical mean into two parts: the deviations of the truncated mean and the deviations between the truncated and standard means.